JesperStromblad/docker-vypr-ecosystem/README.md

 ## Pre-requisites
 - All scripts provided in this repository should have execute permission.
 - Docker engine and its components should be installed.
 Please check the script `./install_docker.sh` if you need to install Docker engine and its components automatically.
 - In order to run the containerized version of VyPR ecosystem, there are four port numbers which are exposed such as 9001, 9002, 9003, 9005.
-Please remove any service running on the following port numbers.
+Please remove any service running on the aforementioned port numbers.

 ## Containerization details